automatearmy/gamgui/DEPLOYMENT.md

    ```

 3. **Rebuild and redeploy the client**:
-   Use the `./deploy-client.sh` script to ensure the correct URLs are used.
+   Use the automated deployment script in the gamgui-terraform repository or the `./build-and-push-client.sh` script.

 4. **Clear browser cache**:
    After deploying a new version, clear your browser cache to ensure you're getting the latest version.